hamtsu/japanesetools/README.md

-# Japanese Memory (name subject to change)
+# Japanese Tools (name subject to change)

-Japanese Memory is a **WIP** directory with various useful tools for learning the language.
+Japanese Tools is a **WIP** directory with various useful tools for learning the language.

 ## Contributing